RUles and Regulations

-The European Agency for Safety and Health at Work (EU-OSHA) will present the Healthy Workplaces Film Award with a prize money of € 5 000 at DOK Leipzig.
-Documentary films competing for the Healthy Workplaces Film Award will be nominated by the festival management from the films selected for the Official Selection of DOK Leipzig.
-The winner of the Healthy Workplaces Film Award shall grant EU-OSHA the right, free of charge, to
+The European Agency for Safety and Health at Work (EU-OSHA) will present the Healthy Workplaces Film Award (HWFA) with a prize money of € 5,000 at DOK Leipzig.
+Documentary and animated films competing for the HWFA will be nominated by the festival management from the films selected for the official programme of DOK Leipzig.
+The winner of the HWFA shall grant EU-OSHA the right, free of charge, to

 - place a trailer or an excerpt of the winning film of up to five minutes and stills (pictures) on the EU-OSHA website, in press releases or in the EU-OSHA newsletter (osha.europa.eu).

-- to produce 1,000 DVDs including subtitles in a selection of 8 European languages of the winning film and to grant EU-OSHA the non-exclusive, non-commercial and non-theatrical license right to distribute the DVDs in the above mentioned network and to other official partners.
+- To produce subtitles in a selection of European languages of the winning film and to grant EU-OSHA the non-exclusive, non-commercial and non-theatrical license right to distribute the film in the above mentioned network and to other official partners.
 In return, the rights for the subtitles can be obtained by the filmmaker/rights holder of the winning film free of charge for further use.
-Among the 1,000 DVDs produced, 200 will be reserved for the filmmaker/rights holder for their own promotion needs.
+Directors will get access to a platform where the subtitled films will be stored and downloadable.
 Further details shall be discussed between EU-OSHA and the award winner.

 4. FILM SELECTION

 In exceptional cases a binding feedback and decision can be given independently from these dates.
 This applies for example if another festival is interested in your film or the premiere status given in the submission form could change before DOK Leipzig.
-Please get in touch with the programme department in these cases (firstname.lastname@example.org
+In this case, please get in touch with the programme department (email@example.com).

-All parties submitting a film to the festival will be informed by email by 15 September 2017 at the latest, whether their entry has been included in the festival programme.
+All parties submitting a film to the Festival will be informed via e-mail by 15 September 2019 at the latest, whether their entry has been included in the Festival programme.
 Please refrain from inquiries by phone or by e-mail.

 - Animated Documentary Films of any lengths